 If using egg noodles, once the noodles are cooked, toss them lightly with sesame oil to season them and prevent them from sticking.

-Tools Needed To Make Healthy Tofu Stir Fry
+Tools Needed to Make Healthy Stir Fried Noodles with Tofu

 Don’t forget to scroll to the bottom of this post for the FULL PRINTABLE recipe card, with all ingredients and their quantities.
 You can save this recipe for later and the recipe card will also allow you to scale the entire recipe based on how many portions you want to make.
 All the ingredient quantities will be automatically adjusted, so you don’t have to figure this out!